mgoessen/tails-workshop/tails.md

 - You will notice that the keyboard and format (used for dates, numbers etc) options change accordingly.
 - **If you are using a specific date/number format, or a specific keyboard such as the Mac ones, you may need to change the setting accordingly** as some  keys such as *«@»* are in different places than on PC.

----
-# TODO: rewrite, try to keep explanations but maybe not necessary to explain how to set up admin pw and so on in the very first step.
+[//]: # (TODO : rewrite, try to keep explanations but maybe not necessary to explain how to set up admin pw and so on in the very first step.)
----

 In some specific situations, you may also need to perform a few changes in the *additional settings*.
 By default Tails also starts with the following *additional settings* set: